-CSDP draft Policy ST3: New development and transport sets out the infrastructure and transport requirements expected as part of new developments, when required.
+CSDP Policy ST3 Development and Transport sets out the infrastructure and transport requirements expected as part of new developments, when required.

 Alongside Section 106 agreements, planning conditions are the main mechanisms for the provision of essential on-site design requirements and infrastructure.
 These may include highway infrastructure agreements as covered by Sections 38 and 278 of the Highways Act 1980 which provide discretionary powers for the Highways Authority to enter into an agreement with a developer to adopt a new highway or improve an existing highway.